OurHealthNetwork.com

 Description | Symptoms | Causes | Treatments and Self-Help

-Description: This term usually applies to pain in the front of the leg, occurring anywhere between the ankle and the knee.
+This term usually applies to pain in the front of the leg, occurring anywhere between the ankle and the knee.
 However, it can also refer to pain in the inner side of the lower leg.
-The pain in both of these areas is usually initiated by walking, running, or jumping.
+Walking, running, or jumping usually initiates the pain in both of these areas.
 In extreme cases one can have pain in these areas while just standing still.

 Description | Symptoms | Causes | Treatments and Self-Help